AlexandruC5/PalmGine-3D/docs/README.md

 * It has an “Asset” window that shows all user assets.

 ## Audio Sub-System
 Audio sub-system uses [Wwise](https://www.audiokinetic.com/products/wwise/) to read and use the audio banks.
+### Audio Listener
+* This GameObject component allows you to set a GameObject as the listener of the scene.

+### Audio Source
+*

 ## Demo Video